Clicq-Pression™ Transfer Abutments (A EM™ Innovation) vs. Traditional Impression Copings

 As a clinician, you can avoid these issues by selecting the appropriate type of coping for each clinical scenario.
 In addition, radiographic visualization can also help in ensuring the optimal usage of the copings for impression-transfer.
 Regardless, it’s impossible to avoid all the above-mentioned drawbacks of conventional copings.

-Here’s the nitty-gritty on why our new, groundbreaking technology is going to be your next favorite Edison Medical buy:
+Here’s the nitty-gritty on why our new, groundbreaking technology is going to be your next favorite dibay buy:

 - Take full mouth impressions.
 Even when implants are not aligned, Clicq-Pression™ copings allow you to take a single, full impression.
 That means you can toss the All-on-4 and All-on-6 complex, multi-unit procedures out the window and save a significant amount of time.
 Whether you need to make an impression for a single implant or for a full mouth implant-supported prosthesis, Clicq-Pression™ has you covered for a variety of clinical scenarios.